Trump teaming up with Jack Nicklaus to revamp 'president's golf course' at Joint Base Andrews

 "And we're looking at other things over at Andrews,' Trump added.

 Trump's comments immediately raised questions about who is paying Nicklaus, and how much such design services might cost.
-Also, given that Andrews is military property, who pays for improvements to its golf couses or other parts of its grounds was also unclear.
-The White House and, the public affairs team at Andrews, did not immediately respond to messages seeking comment on Saturday.
+Also, given that Andrews is military property, who pays for improvements to its golf courses or other parts of its grounds was also unclear.
+Andrews deferred queries on the matter to the White House, which didn't respond to a request for more details.

 The potential Andrews redesign follows construction crews already having demolished the East Wing of the White House to make room for a $300 million ballroom that Trump commissioned.
 He's promised that it is being paid for by himself and private donors — including 37 individuals, firms and charitable organizations that have publicly disclosed contributing to the project.